Yoctol/bottender/docs/the-basics-errors.md

 };
 ```

-According to the code in the above example, it will do following things for you:
+The example code above will do following things for you while an error occurred:

 1. Send `There are some unexpected errors happened.
 Please try again later, sorry for the inconvenience.` text message to the end user.
 2. Log error into error tracker
-3. Send `error.stack` as text message to the user when developing the app.
+3. Send `error.stack` as text message to the user (only in the development)
 4. Log error to the console